-The Pacific City and CAPE KIWANDA – As you walk towards the shore of Pacific City, the sight of Haystack Rock will immediately grab your interest.
+The Pacific City and Cape Kiwanda: As you walk towards the shore of the Pacific City, the sight of Haystack Rock will immediately grab your interest.
 Its height is 327 feet.
 This sea stack is more than 100 feet higher than the similar-looking rock at Cannon Beach.
 The mile-long sea stack is visible from the ocean.
 The monolith exhibits a mysterious look that attracts the attention of anyone who passes by.
-If you look closely, you’ll see why people described it as Teacup Rock.
+If you look closely, you’ll see why people describe it as Teacup Rock.

 As you walk towards the shore of Pacific City, the sight of Haystack Rock will immediately grab your interest.